Updated on December 9th, 2024 at 07:47 pm

 search volume: 20 / global search volume: 70

 About the issue: This issue is triggered if browser caching is not specified in the response header.
 Enabling browser caching for JavaScript and CSS files allows browsers to store and reuse these resources without having to download them again when requesting your page.
 That way the browser will download less data, which will decrease your page load time.
 And the less time it takes to load your page, the happier your visitors are.
+For more information, please see this Google article.

 Pages have a JavaScript and CSS total size that is too large